 Selection of projects

 A call for proposals was launched in 2018.
 Over 700 applications were submitted, involving thousands of entities across Europe.
 Out of these, 42 project consortia were invited to submit a full proposal for funding before the deadline 4 July 2019.
 Of those, 40 submitted a full proposal.
-The final selection of which projects will received funding is expected to take place in late autumn 2019.
+The final selection of which projects will received funding is still ongoing.

 No decision has been made yet on future funding opportunities in the Fund for Regional Cooperation.